bgamari/ghc-wiki-import/status/may16.md

-Naturally, there were several things we didn't get around to this cycle, or things which are still in flight and being worked on.
-(And you can always try to join us if you want something done!)
+With the super-major GHC 8.0 release out the door, plans have begun to form for the next major release, 8.2.
+Given that 8.0 saw a remarkable amount of churn, we hope to make the focus of 8.2 consolidation, stabilization, and optimization.
+For this reason, we hope you'll note there are relatively few *new* features in the lists below; instead we'd like to encourage contributors to polish, optimize, document, refactor, or finish the features we already have.

+Of course, GHC only evolves because of its contributors.
+Please let us know if you have a pet project that you'd like to see merged!

 ## Libraries, source language, type system

-- **Indexed `Typeable` representations** TypeableT/BenGamari?
-(Ben Gamari, Simon Peyton Jones, etc).
+- **Indexed `Typeable` representations** [Typeable/BenGamari](typeable/ben-gamari) (Ben Gamari, Simon Peyton Jones, etc).
 While GHC has long supported runtime type reflection through the `Typeable` typeclass, its current incarnation requires care to use, providing little in the way of type-safety.
 For this reason the implementation of types like `Data.Dynamic` must be implemented in terms of `unsafeCoerce` with no compiler verification.

 >
 > >